What is GSU’s AIM HIGH commitment?

 - Family income must not exceed AIM HIGH Guidelines. (see chart below)

-- Be admitted to GSU as an incoming full-time transfer student (12 or more credit hours) with your financial aid packaged by April 1, 2019
+- Be admitted to GSU as an incoming full-time transfer student (12 or more credit hours).

 - Have earned an Associate Degree with a cumulative GPA of 3.25 or higher from the awarding institution.